souramoo/TikaOnDotNet/README.md

 ## Repo layout

-The src folder contains the java source code for a wrapper piece of code to drag in the bits you need.
-The example folder has an example of a c# project using this.
+The `java_src/` folder contains the java source code for a wrapper piece of code to drag in the bits you need.
+The `csharp_usage_example/` folder has an example of a c# project using this.